Guide

 Build Shell-Integrated Email Autocomplete

 Standard address books only search contacts you've explicitly saved.
 This autocomplete searches everyone you've ever emailed — contacts, one-off recipients, CC'd colleagues — ranked by interaction frequency.
 Bind it to Ctrl+E in bash, zsh, or fish for instant access.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Works across all major email providers.

 Why build your own autocomplete